-Mr, W.M.
-Samantha, the owner of the small boutique was consulted during the field visit and made him aware of the mitigation project and the funding mechanism.
-He stated that the mitigation works are appreciable and expressed their willingness to the project.
+During environmental and social assessment 2 houses at the downslope were visited by the study team and Mr, Aron, and the son of Mr Shantha, the owners of 2 houses at the downslope were consulted and made aware of the mitigation project and the funding mechanism.
+They stated that the mitigation works are appreciable and expressed their willingness to the project.